walkerjameschris/particular/README.md

 particles.
 Without these algorithimic improvements, I could only handle around 500 particles.

-# Feature Manifest

-Here is a list of features I am working on:

-* More control over the shape, color, and render effects of particles in config
-* More control over the simulation state
-* Documentation for use error messages

 # Build Instructions

 This project depends on `SFML` to display the simulation window.
 You can visit